google/gvisor/content/docs/architecture_guide/security.md

 An operating system or hypervisor exposes an abstract System API in the form of system calls and traps.
-This API may be documented and stable, as with Linux, or it may be hidden behind a library, as with Windows (i.e. win32.dll or ntdll.dll).
+This API may be documented and stable, as with Linux, or it may be abstracted behind a library, as with Windows (i.e. win32.dll or ntdll.dll).
 The System API includes all standard interfaces that application code uses to interact with the system.
 This includes high-level abstractions that are derived from low-level system calls, such as system files, sockets and